In September 2021, we announced our investment in new Skills Bootcamps to help people become HGV drivers.

 How do I apply to be on a Skills Bootcamp to be an HGV driver?

-You can contact the National Careers Service for advice on the options open to you, stay up to date on course availability and register your interest in Skills Bootcamps: nationalcareers.service.gov.uk/contact-us.
+You can contact the National Careers Service for advice on these and other options open to you: nationalcareers.service.gov.uk/contact-us.

 Will I have to pay to do a Skills Bootcamp?